bhaktii98/Hotel-Management-System/README.md

 # Hotel-Management-System
-Modern Traveler Needs: The application is designed to address the demands of modern travelers who prioritize convenience and efficiency.
-Effortless Hotel Room Booking: Guests can easily reserve hotel rooms online through the web application, making the booking process hassle-free.
-Array of Room Services: The platform offers a wide range of room services, including food ordering and scheduling cleaning, all accessible with a simple click.
+This application, designed to meet the needs of modern travelers, prioritizes convenience and efficiency.
+It enables effortless hotel room booking online, making the process hassle-free.
+The platform offers an array of room services, such as food ordering and scheduling cleaning, all accessible with a simple click.
+By providing seamless access to these services, the application aims to enhance guest satisfaction and overall travel experience.

-Enhanced Guest Satisfaction: The application's primary goal is to improve guest satisfaction by providing a seamless and convenient experience throughout their stay.
-Convenience at Fingertips: Guests can access various hotel services and amenities with ease, enhancing their overall experience.
-Streamlined Travel: The application streamlines the travel experience, making it easier and more enjoyable for all types of travelers.
+The application is built using XAMPP for an easy setup and development environment.
+PHP is used for the backend to handle server-side operations, while HTML, CSS, and JavaScript are employed for a responsive and user-friendly front-end interface.
+This combination ensures a smooth, streamlined travel experience for all users.